-The bachelor of science in nursing (BSN) degree prepares you for a career as a registered nurse.
-The curriculum is based upon courses in the liberal arts and sciences and culminates in upper-division nursing courses during the last two years of study.
+The Bachelor of Science in Nursing (BSN) degree prepares students for a career as a registered nurse.
+The nursing curriculum includes a balance of courses based in liberal arts and science.
+The curriculum culminates in upper-division nursing courses during the last two years of study.

 What Will I Learn?

 Once accepted into the School of Professional Nursing Practice (SPNP), students are enrolled in nursing courses that involve classwork and/or clinical practice.
 Within the courses, concepts involving ethics, leadership, practice laws, and research as well as the SPNP Values: Caring, Professionalism, Integrity, Excellence, and Diversity are taught.